Vicomtech/DMD-Driver-Monitoring-Dataset/README.md

 - [DMD Distraction-related actions](https://github.com/Vicomtech/DMD-Driver-Monitoring-Dataset/wiki/DMD-distraction-related-action-annotation-criteria) annotation

 ## Known Issues
-- The version of VCD in the annotation files (OpenLabel) and in the tools in this repository has been updated to VCD>=5.0.
+- The version of OpenLABEL in the annotation files (OpenLabel) and in the tools in this repository has been updated to VCD>=5.0.
 Make sure you download the annotations files again and update the tools.
 - There was an error when uploading IR videos.
 They have to be .mp4 format, and they were uploaded as .avi.
 This is fixed now but requires the user to download them again.

 ## Credits